bozlab/survival-fairness-metrics/README.md

 The data used in this study were obtained from the SEER database.

 Due to data use agreements, the dataset cannot be publicly shared.
+Researchers can access SEER data directly from the official SEER program:

 https://seer.cancer.gov/

+The analytic dataset used in this study was derived from the original SEER extract through a reproducible preprocessing pipeline implemented in this repository.

 ---